iepathos/djsetuplocal/README.md

-# How to Setup your Django project with a local_settings.py
+# How to Setup your Django 1.4.2 project with a local_settings.py
-# for your development environment - Quick and Clean
+## Setup your development environment - Quick and Clean
-### Glen Baker - iepathos@gmail.com
+### By Glen Baker - iepathos@gmail.com
 #### I learned this method from django-workshop.de

 ````shell